staticvariablejames/cookie-connoisseur/doc/CCSave.md

 the intention is to be loud about hardcoded partial saves.

 For usability purposes,
-the default constructor and the conversion functions handle minigame data a differently.
+the default constructor and the conversion functions handle minigame data differently.
 A default constructed `CCSave` will have all `minigame` attributes constructed with the minigame default constructors, even in situations in which this does not make sense